gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 Suspsicous activity was detected during the earliest stages of compromise on `Linux-VulnMgmt-Kobe`.
 A large number of failed SSH sign-in attempts followed by a successful brute-force login from a Microsoft Azure IP was detected.
 The system then executed scripts that disabled firewall protections and retrieved multiple malicious files from `194.32.145.243`.

-**Note:** *Process starts the SSH daemon and listens for incoming SSH connections, subsequently, there was a successful logon from the source address 20.80.241.91.
-The address itself isn't known to be malicious as the address is form the Microsofts Azure cloud services, but the activity it performs after from this device shows that this is the inital Indicator of Compromise.
-The address performs many logon attempts but fails until they are successful indicating a successful brute-force.*
+**Note:** *The user had intentionally exposed the device to internet-facing SSH access.
+The process starts the SSH daemon, and after multiple failed logon attempts, a successful connection is made from `20.80.241.91`—a Microsoft Azure IP not inherently malicious.
+Malicious behavior follows the logon, marking the initial indicator of compromise.*

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9d1387fd-0dfe-47ed-b662-f961fc7cc5ab" alt="Screenshot description" width="700"/>
   <img src="https://github.com/user-attachments/assets/cac9b34b-0d24-4e30-aeb5-9cc31a8d8bd1" alt="Screenshot description" width="750"/>
 </p>

-Device later performs a process using this command:
+**Device later performs a process using this command:**

 ```bash
 -c "pkill firewalld  -9;pkill iptables -9;ulimit -e 999999;... rm -rf .bash_history; history -c